Michedev/snail/readme.md

 the script accepts many input arguments which are

-    NAME
-        train.py - Download the dataset if not present and train SNAIL (Simple Neural Attentive Meta-Learner).
-When training is successfully finished, the embedding network weights and snail weights are saved and the path of classes used for training/test in train_classes.txt/test_classes.txt

     SYNOPSIS
         train.py <flags>

     DESCRIPTION
         Download the dataset if not present and train SNAIL (Simple Neural Attentive Meta-Learner).
         When training is successfully finished, the embedding network weights and snail weights are saved and the path of classes used for training/test in train_classes.txt/test_classes.txt

     FLAGS
         --dataset=DATASET